-RVMPO Policy Committee Goals are presented below with milestones achieved in FY2022 to implement the goal, and work anticipated this year that contributes toward reaching the goal.
+RVMPO Policy Committee Goals are presented below with milestones achieved in FY2024 to implement the goal, and work anticipated this year that contributes toward reaching the goal.

-- 1. Increase citizen participation and involvement in RVMPO. - In 2021-22: Continued using website to present information.
+- 1. Increase citizen participation and involvement in RVMPO. - In 2022-23: Continued using website to present information.
 Updated the Public Participation and Title VI/EJ plans.
 The RVMPO will maintain the PAC as a standing advisory committee.
-Additionally, the MPO developed an inter-active TIP on its website to provide information in a more user-friendly manner. - In 2022-23: Maintain the PAC, update the Public Involvement Process, and work towards making the RVMPO website more use friendly. - 2.
-Continue to work toward more fully integrating transportation and land use planning. - In 2021-22: Reviewed/commented on MPO jurisdiction development applications for consistency with the Regional Problem Solving initiative.
-Participated in the statewide Regulations Advisory Committee on Metropolitan Transportation Planning - In 2022-23: Continue to review/comment on MPO jurisdiction development applications for consistency with RVMPO Regional Problem Solving; address state land use planning requirements for metro areas including working with local jurisdictions to identify and develop land-use codes to comply with newly adopted Transportation Planning Rules.
-Participate in jurisdiction Transportation System Plan updates. - 3.
-Increase integration and availability of transportation options.
+Additionally, the MPO developed an inter-active TIP on its website to provide information in a more user-friendly manner.
+The RVMPO also developed a Bicycle/Pedestrian Map that was provided to the public in three mediums: on the MPO website, a physical water-proof map, and with a QR code so that the map could be downloaded onto a smartphone. - In 2023-24: Maintain the PAC, update the Public Involvement Process, and work towards making the RVMPO website more user friendly. - 2.
+Continue to work toward more fully integrating transportation and land use planning. - In 2022-23: Reviewed/commented on MPO jurisdiction development applications for consistency with the Regional Problem Solving initiative.
+Participated in the statewide Regulations Advisory Committee on Metropolitan Transportation Planning. - In 2023-24: Continue to review/comment on MPO jurisdiction development applications for consistency with RVMPO Regional Problem Solving; address state land use planning requirements for metro areas including working with local jurisdictions to identify and develop land-use codes to comply with newly adopted Transportation Planning Rules.
+Participate in jurisdiction Transportation System Plan updates.

-- In 2021-22: Provided funding to RVTD in order to develop a Campus Master Plan. - In 2022-23: will continue to assist RVTD in their planning efforts. - 4.
-Expand planning scope to include consideration of the wider transportation-shed. - In 2021-22: Continued coordination with OMPOC; continued participating in state-wide committees as well as coordinating with ODOT and Transportation Planning Analysis Unit (TPAU) on the development of the ABM. - In 2022-23: will maintain data sets for Southern Oregon Activity Based Model. - 5.
-Strategically use RVMPO funding to pursue RVMPO goals. - In 2021-22: worked with ODOT and member local governments on reviewing and updating project selection criteria, project application format, and project selection process for 2024-2027 TIP - In 2022-23: continue to work with ODOT and member local governments to develop 2024-27 TIP. - 7.
-Evaluate potential processes based on best practices in other MPOs. - In 2021-22: Coordinated with Oregon MPOs on best practices for providing public access to the TIP projects; Generally, review state and national reports on best practices.
-Maintained web-based TIP and RTP project lists with accompanying geographic information. - In 2022-23: Continue to maintain web-based RTP and TIP project lists; Continue working with ODOT/MPOs on use of Oregon Household Activity Survey (OHAS) data in planning.
-Review procedures elsewhere on shifting from census to survey data for environmental justice and other planning.
+- 3. Increase integration and availability of transportation options. - In 2022-23: Provided funding to RVTD in order to develop a Campus Master Plan. - In 2023-24: will continue to assist RVTD in their planning efforts. - 4.
+Expand planning scope to include consideration of the wider transportation-shed. - In 2022-23: Continued coordination with the Oregon MPO Consortium (OMPOC); continued participating in state-wide committees as well as coordinating with ODOT and Transportation Planning Analysis Unit (TPAU) on the maintenance of the Southern Oregon Activity Based Model (SOABM). - In 2023-24: will continue to maintain data sets for SOABM. - 5.
+Strategically use RVMPO funding to pursue RVMPO goals. - In 2022-23: worked with ODOT and member local governments on reviewing and updating project selection criteria, project application format, and project selection process for 2024-2027 TIP - In 2023-24: continue to work with ODOT and member local governments to maintain 2024-27 TIP. - 6.
+Evaluate potential processes based on best practices in other MPOs. - In 2022-23: Coordinated with Oregon MPOs on best practices for providing public access to the TIP projects; Generally, review state and national reports on best practices.
+Maintained web-based TIP and RTP project lists with accompanying geographic information. - In 2023-24: Continue to maintain web-based RTP and TIP project lists; review procedures elsewhere on shifting from census to survey data for environmental justice and other planning.
 Will continue reviews of best practices studies nationwide.
 Continue the use of geo-enriched demographic data.